Deploying and uninstalling the Coro Agent via Atera

 $webClient.DownloadFile($url, $msiFilePath)

 Write-Host "Done!
-The file placed in C:\Windows\Temp" -ForegroundColor Green
+The installer is placed in C:\Windows\Temp" -ForegroundColor Green

 } catch {